-Show courtesy and respect to others and their property.
-Use appropriate language, behavior and dress.
-Be able to account for their presence in school.

-Students should act in a responsible and appropriate manner at all times when on school grounds, in the building, on field trips or at sporting events.
+- Show courtesy and respect to others and their property.
+Use appropriate language, behavior, and dress. - Be a present and contributing member of the school community. - Act in a responsible and appropriate manner at all times when on school grounds, in the building, on field trips or at sporting events.